archeofoss/archeofoss/2023/panel-proposals.md

 layout: article-slim
 ---

+The review process is over!
+You can now send your paper proposals by email to [callforpaper@archeofoss.org](mailto:callforpaper@archeofoss.org) There is time until **20 October**

 All panel proposals are published here, so everyone can comment and make suggestions on the various proposals.
 The deadline for comments is **September 15th**.
 You can comment by submitting an email to [callforpaper@archeofoss.org](mailto:callforpaper@archeofoss.org).
 Comments may be shared with panel proponents and members of the scientific committee.